3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark: Experiments

 \section{Experiments}

-In this section, we start by introducing our experimental settings in \cref{sec:exp-settings}.
-Then we benchmark the 3D spatial reasoning capabilities of various open-sourced and proprietary LMMs on our \datasetname{} in \cref{sec:exp-standard}.
-Next we consider variants of LMMs with different visual encoders and study how the 3D awareness of visual encoders contribute to the final 3D spatial reasoning capabilities in \cref{sec:design_choices}.
-In \cref{sec:robustness} we evaluate various LMMs on our \datasetname-\lstinline{synthetic} and analyze the robustness of LMMs \wrt uncommon camera viewpoints.
-Lastly we present some failure cases of GPT-4o in \cref{sec:failure_cases}, revealing some interesting findings about the 3D spatial reasoning of LMMs.
+We first introduce our experimental settings in \cref{sec:exp-settings}.
+Next in \cref{sec:exp-standard} we benchmark various LMMs on \datasetname{}.
+We further study how various model designs, \ie, choice of visual encoders and scaling of language models, attribute to the 3D spatial reasoning abilities.
+Then we evaluate various LMMs on our \datasetname-\lstinline{synthetic} and analyze the robustness of LMMs \wrt uncommon camera viewpoints in \cref{sec:robustness}.
+Lastly we present some failure cases of GPT-4o and Gemini 2.0 in \cref{sec:failure_cases}, highlighting limitations of current state-of-the-art LMMs and discussing possible future improvements.